 Why I choose Invisalign over traditional braces (or other options)

-And of course, the treatment is much more aesthetically pleasing.
+And of course, the treatment is much more aesthetically pleasing for straightening your teeth.
 Being on camera is a huge part of my job, and I didn’t want my treatment to take away from my content.
 I also liked being able to clean my teeth more effectively and not have food stuck in my braces.

 Did you look into Smile Direct Club or other online teeth aligners?